crawlingChaos/salad/README.md

 Randomly selected words (use the -r option)

 **Method 2: Dynamic Mnemonic**
-A random word for use as a mnemonic will be chosen that contains the number of characters you want in your passphrase.
+A random word for use as a mnemonic will be chosen that contains a number of characters equal to the number of words you want in your passphrase.
 Then a random word beginning with each letter in that mnemonic will be chosen to form your passphrase (use the -m option)

 **Method 3: Fixed Mnemonic**
 The same as #2 except using a mnemonic specified on the commandline (use the -M option)